Launch Profiles¶

 See Also¶

-- Easy Specialists — operator workflow for the easy lane (specialist → optional easy profile → instance).
+- Easy Specialists — operator workflow for the easy lane (specialist → optional project profile → instance).

 - Agent Definition Directory — directory layout, projection paths, and the canonical recipe authoring path.